 The DCF Mental Health program office is responsible for completing the Level II PASRR determinations for SMI.

-KEPRO is the state’s contracted vendor responsible for completing the Level II PASRR evaluations and determinations for suspicion or diagnosis of SMI, ID or both.
+KEPRO is the state’s contracted vendor responsible for assisting AHCA, APD, and DCF with completion of the Level I PASRR screens, Level II PASRR evaluations and determinations and resident reviews for suspicion or diagnosis of SMI, ID or both.